A. Medical Expense Shortfall Cover

-11. Accidental Dentistry Cover: Accidental tooth fracture cover, for tooth fractures caused from an external blow to the mouth.
+6. Accidental Dentistry Cover: Accidental tooth fracture cover for tooth fractures caused by an external blow to the mouth.
 This is provided per individual per calendar year.
-This cover is payable at a rate of R2 750 per tooth, irrespective of cover provided by the medical scheme.
+This cover is payable at a rate of R2 750 per tooth, irrespective of cover provided by the policyholder’s medical scheme.
 This benefit will pay up to R19 250 per policy per calendar year.

 7. Accidental Death and Permanent Disability Cover: A R50 000 lump sum benefit is paid in the event of accidental death or accidental permanent disability.
 This cover ceases at age 65 for accidental permanent disability.